Amarra S Amarra S

 “Zavian.”

 His name cut through the air, stopping him cold.
 It was a name that felt unfamiliar on her tongue – heavy and ancient, despite being one she had known for half her life.
-It stopped him cold, the shadow-smoke at his feet suddenly still.
+The shadow-smoke at his feet stilled.
+Whatever crossed his face, he buried at once.

 “Your word,” she repeated, her voice a low command.
 “For the Realms.”